Geophysics

 Bathymetry of the New Croton Reservoir mapped by multi-beam echosounder survey, southeastern New York

-The NY WSC has procured a newly developed nuclear magnetic resonance logging system that is downhole digital and specifically designed for logging 4-inch diameter PVC-cased wells up to 1,000 meters in depth.
+The NY WSC has procured a nuclear magnetic resonance (NMR) logging system that is downhole digital and specifically designed for logging 4-inch diameter PVC-cased wells up to 1,000 meters in depth.
 NMR logging provides measurements of free and bound porosity and estimates of hydraulic conductivity in unconsolidated aquifers.
-Plans call for applying the NMR technology this Summer/Fall in support of the Long Island Aquifer Sustainability project and the Delaware River Next Generation Observing System project with the HGB.
+The NMR system currently is being used in support of the Long Island Aquifer Sustainability project.

 Innovative Log Analysis

-Working with the Virginia-West Virginia Water Science Center (VA-WV WSC) and Hydrologic Applications Innovation Lab (HAIL) the NY WSC is exploring the application of machine learning in well-log analysis.
-The Statewide dataset to be analyzed was collected by the VA-WV WSC in cooperation with the West Virginia Department of Environmental Protection and includes caliper, gamma, electric, sonic, image, fluid, and flow logs from over 120 wells.
+The NY WSC worked with the Virginia-West Virginia Water Science Center (VA-WV WSC) to apply machine learning in well-log analysis.
+The analyzed Statewide dataset was collected by the VA-WV WSC in cooperation with the West Virginia Department of Environmental Protection and included caliper, gamma, electric, sonic, image, fluid, and flow logs from over 120 wells.

 Selected Publications